atlp-rwanda/rca-barfoot-team3-bn/README.md

 # rca-barfoot-team3-bn

+### Prerequisites

+1. Node JS
+2. Postgress
+3. Docker
+4. ....

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._
+_Below is an example of how you can install and set up this app on your local environment._

 1. Clone the repo
    ```sh